Jigsaw-Code/outline-sdk/x/mobileproxy/README.md

 				ProxyConfig.Builder()
 						.addProxyRule(this.proxy!!.address())
 						.build(),
-				{}, // execution context for the following callback {} // callback to be called once the ProxyConfig is applied )
+				{}, // execution context for the following callback - do anything needed here once the proxy is applied, like refreshing web views
+				{} // callback to be called once the ProxyConfig is applied )
 ```